Michal HaCohen: Early life

 Michal HaCohen was born in Yasvin, Lithuania, in 1834, son of Badana and Rabbi Eliezer HaCohen, rabbi of the town's Jewish community.
 His grandfather was a rabbi, Rabbi Israel HaCohen as was his great-grandfather, Rabbi Michal of Datanva.
 In the winter of 1884, he, his parents and three sisters started their journey by sailing ship to immigrate to the Land of Israel.
 Prior to leaving, his father Rabbi Eliezer made efforts to learn a craft from which he wanted to earn a living.
 After nine months they arrived in Jerusalem, where his father rented a shop on Yehudi Street in the Old City and began work repairing shoes.
-Much to his dismay, fhe rabbis of the community demanded Eliezer stop working in his shop and continue pursuing his life as a great rabbi and Torah scholar.
+Much to his dismay, the rabbis of the community demanded Eliezer stop working in his shop and continue pursuing his life as a great rabbi and Torah scholar.
 He died soon after.
 An orphan, Michal was raised in the home a relative, Rabbi Shabtai Halevi and studied with Rabbi Shmuel Muni Zilberman, Rabbi Shmuel Salant and Rabbi Meir Aurbach.
 He then spent time in Europe studying the Torah.

 Career

 Publishing

 Towards the end of his stay in Europe, while in Germany, HaCohen and his friend Yoel Moshe Salomon decided to study the printing trade in Königsberg in Prussia.
 After acquiring the necessary equipment, they returned to Jerusalem in 1862 and opened a printing house in Jerusalem.
 It was the second one Hebrew printing house in Jerusalem, housing the first Hebrew printing house in the city founded by Yisrael Bak.
 The operation produced the first lithograph fabricated in Palestine, known as the shoshanta.
 While folded, it resembled a red rose.
 When it was opened, artistic depictions of Jerusalem's Gates and the Western Wall were revealed.

-On 20 February 1863 the partners founded there, along with Yehiel Bril, HaLevanon, the first Hebrew language newspaper printed in Palestine.
+On 20 February 1863, the partners founded there, along with Yehiel Bril, HaLevanon, the first Hebrew language newspaper printed in Palestine.
 After the Ottoman authorities shut it down after only 12 issues.
 Bril continued to publish the paper in Paris for another 14 years.
 HaCohen and Salomon fled together with the printing press to Alexandria.
 After a plague broke out in Alexandria, HaCohen returned to Israel and sold his share in the printing house to his partner Yoel Moshe Salomon.